 This excess glucose can go on to damage large blood vessels leading to significant organs (macrovascular complications), small blood vessels such as the ones in the eye (microvascular complications).
 The following long-term complications can develop over the years to decades.

 Macrovascular complications typically involve one key process: atherosclerosis.
-Atherosclerosis is when a blockage is formed in a major blood vessel.
+Atherosclerosis is a diabetes complication that occurs when a blockage is formed in a major blood vessel.

 This blockage develops due to several factors: elevated glucose causes blood vessels to weaken and become narrower, elevated cholesterol leads to plaque buildup, and high blood pressure stiffens artery walls.
 Managing macrovascular complications involves excellent control of blood glucose, cholesterol, and blood pressure.